 - Reading, pretty much anything that challenges my views and shows I still have a trillion things to learn.

-Since October 2015, Sebastian has been working as Field Engineer in Schlumberger, an oilfield services company.
+From 2015 to 2018, Sebastian worked as Project Engineer in Schlumberger, an oilfield services company.
 Since joining, work has taken him to Ecuador for almost a year and a half, to Abu Dhabi (United Arab Emirates) for 6 months, to Colombia, and for regular business and training visits around the world.

-Being a field engineer sometimes means going from rig to rig performing jobs, some other times it means staying at a rigsite for 3 to 6 weeks on hitch, and sometimes it means going to the base and do some office or maintenance work.
-That means the job provides the opportunity to know many aspects of the business, different workflows, different peculiarities of each function within the organization.
+Being a project engineer in the oilfield sometimes means going from rig to rig performing jobs, some other times it means staying at a rigsite for 3 to 6 weeks on hitch, and sometimes it means going to the base and do some office or maintenance work.
+That means the job provides the opportunity to learn about many different aspects of the business, different workflows, different peculiarities of each function within the organization.
 In addition to that, working in several countries and totally different cultures gives the chance to understand how relationships and processes differ with the different backgrounds and cultures, and more important, to learn the best practices of each place and take those strengths to other locations.